 Winter is mild in Barcelona, in December temperatures average 8c-14c with the La Mercè festival taking place and the Christmas Markets getting people in the holiday mood.
 January is the coldest month with temperatures averaging 5-13c whilst in February it’s a little warmer at 8c-15c and very little rain.

-How to get from and to the airports of Barcelona
+How to get from and to the airports in Barcelona

 Barcelona El Prat International Airport is 13 km from the City Centre.
 There are two terminals at the airport that have direct flights from a host of places around the world.